Uncertainties from metrology in the integrated luminosity measurement with the updated design of a detector at CEPC

 \section{Abstract}

-In order to measure integrated luminosity with a required precision of $10^{-4}$ at the $Z^0$ pole, proposed CEPC $e^{+}e^{-}$ collider machine-detector interface includes, among others, a calorimeter dedicated for precision measurement of the integrated luminosity at a per mill level or better.
+In order to measure integrated luminosity with a required precision of $10^{-4}$ at the $Z^0$ pole, proposed CEPC $e^{+}e^{-}$ collider requires a luminometer, a specially designed calorimeter placed in the very forward region to identify Bhabha scattering at low polar angles.
 Usually, such a device is placed at the outgoing beams, to keep the spatial symmetries of the head-on collisions at accelerators with a non-zero crossing angle.
-At CEPC it is currently proposed that the luminometer is placed on the z-axis.
-We review a feasibility of precision measurement of the integrated luminosity at the $Z^{0}$ pole, from the point of view of systematic effects arising from metrology uncertainties, either concerning the luminometer centered around the z-axis and the post-CDR beam properties.
+At CEPC it is currently proposed to place the luminometer on the z-axis.
+We review a feasibility of a measurement of the integrated luminosity at the $Z^{0}$ pole with the required precision, concerning the luminometer centered around the z-axis and the post-CDR beam properties.